egeniq/egeniq-ios/README.md

 Note:
 * We're gradually introducing stuff that requires iOS5.
 For projects that still need to support iOS4, use the 'ios4' branch.

-Have fun,
+Have fun!

 The Egeniq Team
 http://www.egeniq.com